tekknolagi/isdt/index.md

 Effective software development requires more than just coding skill: in industry and academia alike, developers use tools to keep their code maintainable and reliable.
-In this course, you will learn four fundamental categories of tooling: version control, the Linux shell, build systems, and testing.
+In this course, you will learn four fundamental categories of tooling: the command line, version control, build systems, and correctness.
 We’ll dive deep into one industry-standard tool from each category via hands-on projects and exploration of existing codebases, then survey other tools in the same category and discuss why you might choose one over another.
 By the end of the course, you will have a robust toolset both to manage complexity in your future projects and to effectively ramp up on software